6 Steps to Ending Public Meltdowns, Even If You’ve Already Tried “Everything”

 Over time you can become more prepared and your child will also be more familiar with the plan.
 Constantly assess how things went and making changes helps you stay ahead of the game and avoid the same meltdown trigger happening more than once.

-Making a plan following these steps, overtime, will make public outings more enjoyable for the whole family and reduce the likelihood of public meltdowns.
+Making a plan following these steps, over time, will make public outings more enjoyable for the whole family and reduce the likelihood of public meltdowns.
 When you enjoy your time out together, everyone will be happier.
 After your child is familiar with making these plans you may not need to write everything down anymore, but go at your child’s pace.

 After some time you may also be able to help them plan for things that will happen when you can’t be there – like while they’re at school or in childcare.

 A few months ago I made a plan with my two older kids specifically for eating out at restaurants.
 We planned it out together and now use it every time we eat out.
 We change the rewards each time, depending on what they want to work for but the expectations stay the same so my kids always know what I want them to do.

 The plan is very simple, and the three ways they help are by sitting on their bums, using their indoor voices, and using their manners.

 Anytime we are going out to eat, they know ahead of time.
 In the car I say “Alright guys, what’s the plan?” and they can recite “sit on my bum, use my indoor voice, use my manners” I will praise them for remembering “Great job guys you remembered the plan!” and then I will ask them about the reward, too “What are we working for today by following the plan?” and they will say whatever reward we decided that day and then we head into the restaurant.

 Once inside I do sometimes need to remind them about the plan, but the overall experience is pretty good (especially compared to how it would go before).
 It’s great that my family can go out and enjoy a meal together, where before it was nearly impossible.